 School Infrastructure Database (SID)

-- SID is used to report your crime and safety data, along with dual enrollment information, for all buildings within the district as well as the administrative office.
+- SID is used to report information on bullying and victims of criminal offenses for all buildings within the district as well as the administrative office.

 - SID data are reported once per year.

 - For more information about SID, please review the SID web page.

 Financial Information Database (FID)

 - FID is used to report your annual financial reports, balance sheets, revenues, district expenditures and school expenditures.

 - The FID is also used for districts to report SE-4094 data, which is referred to as the Transportation Expenditures Report.

 - FID data are reported once per year.

 - For more information about FID, please review the FID web page.

 - The EEM is a database of public and nonpublic educational entities, including official identification codes and contact information for Michigan's educational systems.